Field Guide to the R Mixed Model Wilderness

 str(dataset)

-This code output the data class of each variable present in the data set.
+This will print the data class of each variable present in the data set and a few example values for each variable.

-Often, factor and character object classes are used interchangeable.
-But we need to keep in mind the difference in these two classes.
+Often, factor and character object classes are used interchangeably.
+However, we need to keep in mind the differences between these two classes.
 A character variable represents data stored in a text or “string” format.
-A factor variable is categorical variable type with values stored as set levels.
-Most linear modeling packages in R expect categorical independent variables to be formatted as factors, but most will also automatically convert character variables to factors.
+A factor variable is a categorical variable type with values stored as set levels.
+Most linear modeling packages in R expect categorical independent variables to be formatted as factors, but, many will also automatically convert character variables to factors.

-Running a cross tabulation across treatments and replications is generally enough to make sure the expected levels are present in the data.
+Running a cross-tabulation across treatments and replications is generally sufficient to make sure ensure the expected levels of these factors are present in the data.

 table(dataset$trt, dataset$block)